myronschippers/responsive-development/README.md

 Responsive Viewport `<meta>` tag is used to optimize pages for a variety of devices.
 It is placed in the `<head>` of the HTML document.
 This tag gives the browser instructions on how to control the page's dimensions and scaling.

-* Attribute of `name="viewport"` calls out that we are definning seetings for the viewport
+* Attribute of `name="viewport"` calls out that we are defining settings for the viewport
 * Attribute of `content` controls the viewport settings
     * `width=device-width` - matches the screen's width in device-independent pixels
     * `initial-scale=1` - establishes a 1:1 relationship between CSS pixels and device-independent pixels